What If Your Symptoms Are Trauma in Disguise?

 What if your symptoms aren’t random?
 What if they’re pointing to something deeper?

-What Trauma Actually Feels Like
+What Trauma Can Feel Like in Adulthood

 Trauma doesn’t always come from a single event.
 It can come from things that happened too much (chaos, fear, loss) or things you didn’t get enough of (nurture, protection, safety).